 Collaboration has been termed "co-laboring".
-All learners benefit from collective activities and discussing assignments with one another.
-Make a special effort to be involved and "co-labor" by providing ideas, feedback, and valuable resources to your classmates.
+All learners benefit from collective activities and discussions.
+Make a special effort to be involved and "co-labor" by providing ideas, feedback, and valuable resources that you have discovered.

 "We are smarter than me."